dendronhq/dendron-site/vault/dendron.topic.commands.md

 ### Paste File

 Copy file path in clipboard, copy the file into `{vault}/assets`, and insert markdown link in the current note.
 This is the file equivalent of Dendron's [[Paste Image|dendron.topic.images]] command

+Note that most file types won't be natively supported in the preview.
+You'll need to use the vscode built-in `> Open Link` command to open the file.

 ---